The Pool by Jen Lewin. Photo by Aaron Rogosin.

-On view February 12 – April 17, 2016
+On view February 12th – April 17th

-The Contemporary Austin – Jones Center (700 Congress Avenue)
+The Contemporary Austin – Jones Center

-Free Admission for all SXSW Badge Holders
+Free Admission for all SXSW Badgeholders

 A prolific artist, musician, and maker, Mark Mothersbaugh has been creating art between and beyond individual mediums since before the inception of his band DEVO in the early 1970s.
 While Mothersbaugh is most commonly described as a musician, Mark Mothersbaugh: Myopia, the artist’s first solo museum retrospective, re-contextualizes his career through the lens of his avant-garde origins and lifelong, multifaceted art practice.

-Organized by the Museum of Contemporary Art Denver, Myopia reveals Mothersbaugh as a creative polymath who moves easily between art and music as he explores connections between humans and machines and between the synthetic and the authentic.
+Organized by the Museum of Contemporary Art Denver, Myopia reveals Mothersbaugh as a creative polymath who moves easily between art and music as he explores connections between both humans and machines and the synthetic and the authentic.
 The exhibition includes documentation and music from Mothersbaugh’s DEVO days; prints, drawings, paintings, sculptures, rugs, and video animations; performances; musical and sculptural installations; and hundreds of postcard-sized drawings produced over the course of the artist’s career.
 Together, these personal expressions provide a key to understanding the history and current state of contemporary art and culture, with its hybridity, subjectivity, and fluid boundaries.

 1964 – Monument to the conquerors of space | 2012.
 Ink jet on paper, 43 x 65 in.
 Courtesy the artist.